damolade consulting[STRATEGY] : A PLAN, METHOD, OR SERIES OF MANEUVERS FOR OBTAINING A SPECIFIC GOAL OR RESULT.

 With Adwords you can target users based on browsing activities and on Facebook ads, you can target job titles and interests.

-How To: Instead of link building up front, use ads to show users your content, and if it’s good (it better be) they will naturally share it with their audience, helping you to build those links, increasing your SEO and domain authority faster!
+Instead of link building up front, use ads to show users your content, and if it’s good (it better be) they will naturally share it with their audience, helping you to build those links, increasing your SEO and domain authority faster!

 As mentioned earlier, growth hacking is all about experimenting with different tactics and moving quickly to get the data you need to iterate on what works.
 In this hack, we try experiments with acquisition to draw customers’ attention and drive them to your product, once they view the product, have a plan in place for having them develop a habit for your product, which then brings us to the last tactic of virality, where the customer loves your product so much they become an advocate and share their love of your product with everyone.

-How To: Set-up the acquisition, product, and virality strategy by using segmented email lists, build your guest post network, provoke product envy, offer content upgrades, replace your review button with a share button, incentive your referrals, find your viral growth loop, send personalized push notifications, purchase Facebook ads, as well as many other ideas.
+Set-up the acquisition, product, and virality strategy by using segmented email lists, build your guest post network, provoke product envy, offer content upgrades, replace your review button with a share button, incentive your referrals, find your viral growth loop, send personalized push notifications, purchase Facebook ads, as well as many other ideas.

 Instead of constantly creating new videos, which can be time-consuming and costly, consider recycling video content you have used in the past.
 Even if it’s years old, you can pick a couple of videos and optimize them to get insane amount of views.

-How To: Pick a video you already have created, create a tracking method to keep a tally of your views and data, conduct your keyword research, optimize the video by changing the headline, inserting keywords, and branding it, and finally, track and view your results.
+Pick a video you already have created, create a tracking method to keep a tally of your views and data, conduct your keyword research, optimize the video by changing the headline, inserting keywords, and branding it, and finally, track and view your results.

 We discussed this on our blog when diving into content marketing mistakes you’re still making.
 Call to actions let your site visitors know what you want them to do on the page.
 A lot of times, these will be a great variable to test once you have a significant amount of traffic.
 One thing we know for sure, increase the CTA’s, and increase the chance for clicks.
 Test color, shape and placement of one or two things at a time, and you can get some actionable data about what your visitors respond to.

-How To: Use Optimizely and run an A/B Test experiment.
+Use Optimizely and run an A/B Test experiment.

 The key to Facebook ads is having a stunning visual, compelling copy and a brand story.
 With hundreds of images and copy flooding a person’s newsfeed a day, there are some subtle ways to draw the eye.

-How To: Draw attention with an engaging storyline, use dark color schemes, use charts and graphs, always use a CTA, and mix up your font style and sizes.
+Draw attention with an engaging storyline, use dark color schemes, use charts and graphs, always use a CTA, and mix up your font style and sizes.
 These will drive more eyes to your ad, therefore, more engagement.

 Get a startup sales resource bundle to assist you with your growth hacking.
 This one has nine email templates proven to increase open and response rates, three checklists to guide you through setting up a sales process, two sales scripts to help craft the right pitch, and more.